 Are you interested in observing galaxies, open and globular clusters, planetary nebulae, emission nebulae, reflection nebulae and dark nebulae to name a few.
 Then join the Deep Sky Section at our monthly meetings at LMDSS.

-In this section we aim to provide novice deep sky observers with the ability to learn from experienced observers about how to locate and observe these objects, which eyepieces and filters work best and the resources to get the most out of your observing experience.
-For the seasoned observer the Deep Sky section provides an arena to get together, share information and experiences and imparting knowledge to Astronomers new to the field, but most importantly having a great time doing the thing we love the most, driving our telescopes to their limits.
+If you have a telescope, bring it with you and if you don't there will be scopes to view through plus the society's 40-inch telescope and the 25-inch Obsession will be in operation.
+We aim to provide novice deep sky observers with the ability to learn from experienced observers about how to locate and observe these objects, which eyepieces and filters work best and the resources to get the most out of your observing experience.
+For the seasoned observer, the Deep Sky section provides an arena to get together, share information and experiences and imparting knowledge to astronomers new to the field but most importantly having a great time doing the thing we love the most, driving our telescopes to their limits.